 - Family and Medical Leave.
 If your business has 50 or more employees or is a public company, the Family and Medical Leave Act (FMLA) entitles your employees up to 12 weeks of unpaid leave during any 12-month period for the birth or adoption of a child, or for care of an employee's or family member’s serious health condition.

 - Health insurance.
 Until recently, this was optional.
 But that’s changed under the Affordable Health Care Act (“Obamacare”), which requires businesses with 25 or more employees to provide health coverage to full-time employees.
-Get more info at the U.S. Department of Labor’s Health Benefits Advisor interactive website and the Health Care and Health Care Reform page.
+Get more info at the U.S. Department of Labor’s Health Benefits Advisor interactive website.

 Optional employee benefits include most common leave benefits (holiday/vacation, jury duty, personal leave, sick leave, funeral/bereavement leave); COBRA benefits; retirement plans and pensions; and employee incentive programs such as flex time, workplace wellness programs, bonuses, and the like.